Back to Resources

 Socure’s impact

 Working with Socure’s data science experts, this top-tier bank provided and tested ~2 million records of existing customer data for both credit cards and deposit, originating from digital and non-digital onboarding, as well as digital credit card businesses.
-Socure then ran the records through our Sigma Identity Fraud, Sigma Synthetic Fraud, KYC+, and Email, Phone, Address RiskScores and Correlation Value modules.
+Socure then ran the records through our Sigma Identity Fraud, Sigma Synthetic Fraud, Verify, and Email, Phone, Address RiskScores and Correlation Value modules.

 Socure found that ~2% of the bank’s open accounts exhibited high risk for either KYC compliance issues or identity fraud.
 These accounts exhibited invalid email addresses, phone numbers known to be associated with fraud, addresses for commercial reshippers, and a host of other signals highly correlated with fraud.